 Chromecast tips and tricks

-How to enable developer options in Chromecast with Google TV?
+How to enable developer options in Chromecast with Google TV and Google TV Streamer?

 The developer options in Chromecast with Google TV allow you to access some advanced features of Android TV, e.g., sideloading apps directly through ADB commands.